HPV Vaccination - Gardasil-9

 Human Papilloma Virus, or HPV, is an infectious agent that gets transmitted through skin-to-skin contact.
 There are approximately 100 strains of this virus, where 40 types can be passed through sexual contact.

 The Centers for Disease Control and Prevention (CDC) stated that HPV is the number one sexually transmitted infection (STI).
+The HPV vaccine is provided for free to eligible individuals.

 The transmission and predisposition to HPV